Tornquist/tornquist.github.io/_posts/2015-05-01-online-toolbox.md

 - photoset-grid
 - colorbox
 ---
-# Movement I: The Backstory
+# Movement I - The Backstory:

 Over the past semester I have designed and developed a new tool for the Band and Orchestra department at Purdue University.
 My product is really the final iteration in a process that has spanned the last five or so years.
 Recruitment is a difficult process and the original goal was to have some sort of online system that allowed tracking of incoming students and provided a better level of accountability.
 The aim was to eliminate as much uncertainty as possible regarding the expected numbers of students at band camp.
 Planning for the season and shows starts well before band camp, so the more accurate the information is, the more planning can be done in advance.